SingingBush/barcode4j/README.md

  - The v2.* releases will continue to have the existing _org.krysalis.barcode4j_ package names.
  - The _barcode4j_, _barcode4j-fop-ext_, _barcode4j-xgc_ and _barcode4j-xalan_ artifacts are published to maven central.
- - Releases will support JDK 1.7 and above.
+ - The 2.2.3 release supports JDK 1.7 and above, from 2.3.0 JDK 8 is the minimum.

 ```xml
     <dependency>